Landau polaritons in highly non-parabolic 2D gases in the ultra-strong coupling regime: III. Lithographic tuning

 Probing the coupled samples with THz time domain spectroscopy (see S.M. for details \cite{Supplementary}) in transmission, we measure the polariton dispersion of each frequency and resonator array on the s-Ge, InSb and GaAs QWs at a temperature of $3\,$K.

-One example of such measurement of a s-Ge QW at high filling factors, thus at low frequencies respectively, is shown in Fig. \ref{fig:2} (a) with an optical micrograph of one cavity of the full array shown in the inset (b).
+One example of such measurement of a s-Ge QW at high filling factors, thus at low frequencies respectively, is shown in Fig. \ref{fig:3}.
 The bare cavity frequency for the shown scaling factor $a = 2$ is at $f_{LC} = 208$\,GHz (solid cyan line), which lies between the frequencies of the polariton branches at high and low magnetic field, with $f_{LP} = 165$\,GHz (lower polariton (LP)) and $f_{UP} = 292$\,GHz (upper polariton (UP)), respectively.
-This is a very striking and peculiar feature, as in the standard Hopfield-like Hamiltonian \cite{Ciuti2005,Hagenmueller2010} to describe the ultra-strong coupling, one usually recovers the empty cavity frequency at high magnetic fields, as it was experimentally verified multiple times with GaAs samples \cite{Scalari2012,Maissen2014,Bayer2017}.
+This is a very striking and peculiar feature, as in the standard Hopfield-like Hamiltonian \cite{Ciuti2005,Hagenmueller2010} used to describe the ultra-strong coupling, one asymptotically recovers the cold cavity frequency at high magnetic fields.